Is 50/50 always fair in a divorce settlement? – Our guide to splitting assets during or after divorce

 • Find out the value of your pensions (request a Cash Equivalent Transfer Value (CETV) from your pension providers) – This can take up to three months with some pensions so request it early.
 For more information involving pensions when divorcing, we have a blog.

-• Work out what income each of you earn (don’t forget to add in any benefits or rental income)
+• Work out what income each of you earns (don’t forget to add in any benefits or rental income).

 • Think about how and when you will return to work to support yourself if you’re not currently working.
 What sort of wage or salary do you think you can earn?

-What the law says about who gets what in a divorce?
+What does the law say about who gets what in a divorce?

 Are assets split 50/50 in divorce?